gaphor/gaphor/docs/service_oriented.md

 Gaphor has a service oriented architecture.
 What does this mean?
 Well, Gaphor is built as a set of small islands (services).
 Each island provides a specific piece of functionality.
-For example, separate services are used to load/save models, provide the menu structure, and handle the undo system.
+For example, we use separate services to load/save models, provide the menu structure, and to handle the undo system.

-Service are defined as entry points in the `pyproject.toml`.
-With entry points applications can register functionality for specific purposes.
-Entry points are grouped in so called *entry point groups*.
-For example the console_scripts entry point group is used to start an application from the command line.
+We define services as entry points in the `pyproject.toml`.
+With entry points, applications can register functionality for specific purposes.
+We also group entry points in to *entry point groups*.
+For example, we use the console_scripts entry point group to start an application from the command line.

 ## Services

-Gaphor is modeled around the concept of Services.
-Each service can be registered with the application and then be used by other services or other objects living within the application.
+Gaphor is modeled around the concept of services.
+Each service can be registered with the application and then it can be used by other services or other objects living within the application.

 Each service should implement the Service interface.
 This interface